Only private companies or companies limited by guarantee that are defunct and solvent can apply for deregistration.

 Upon the publication of the notice of deregistration in the Gazette by the Registrar, the deregistered company is dissolved and ceases to exist.

 Any right or asset of the company is deemed bona vacantia and will be vested in the Hong Kong Government's Special Administrative Region.
+There are some important things to know.

-Are There Any Obligations to be Met During or After the Deregistration Process?
+Are There Any Obligations to Be Met During or After the Deregistration Process?

 Before the deregistration process is completed, the company to be deregistered must continue to satisfy the statutory compliance requirements under the Companies Ordinance.

-For instance, the company must continue to file annual returns, maintain a registered office, notify the Companies Registry of changes in directors or company secretary, etc.
+The company must continue to file annual returns, maintain a registered office, notify the Companies Registry of changes in directors or company secretary, etc.

 Failure to do these will attract some penalties.